waynodiablo/Oystercard/pills/escalation_process.md

 8. Escalate your problem to the Alumni Helper desk and ask for their advice on debugging the problem.
 Ideally they are able to give you helpful suggestions.

 9. Congratulations!
-You've got a problem worthy of being an [issue](https://github.com/makersacademy/issues).
+You've got a problem worthy of posting to [slack-overflow](https://github.com/makersacademy/slack-overflow).
 The issues repo is intended as a stack-overflow style Q&A for use by students.
 Check out the readme for more details. **Remember** to post a link to a github repo.
 Ideally, you checkout your buggy code to a separate branch, push, and link to that.

 10. If your issue is not addressed promptly, bring a coach's attention to it or flag them over.